Uzi4444/Cricket_T20_Analytics-Project_sportan/README.md

 ![made-with-PowerBI](https://img.shields.io/badge/made%20with-PowerBI-blue.svg)

-Analysis of best 11 from the T20 world cup.
+Data analysis of best 11 from the T20 world cup.
 In this end-to-end sports data analytics project I have used data from the ESPN Cricinfo website and  using python, pandas, and Power BI performed analyses on T20 world cup cricket data.
 ---

 ## Parameters set: